tylerwdean/SyllAble/README.md

 # SyllAble

-Tyler tackles the biggest problem at the University- Syllabi!!!
+A goated team of Franciscan Students tackles the biggest problem at the University- Syllabi!!!

 ## Starting the servers for development